bernard-rr/pdf_master/README.md

 - **Split PDF**: Divide a PDF file into multiple smaller PDF files based on the number of pages per file or specify a starting page and line for title extraction.
 - **Combine PDF**: Merge multiple PDF files into a single PDF and download them as a zip folder.
+- **Convert Images to PDF**: Convert multiple images (JPEG, PNG) into a PDF and download them as a zip folder.

 ---